 This way your child will be able to regulate their appetite knowing that lunch is served around noon and a snack is served 2-3 hours later.

-It is important to include them in the conversation around what is served for meals and snacks.
+It is important to include them in the conversation about what is served for meals and snacks.

 If you need help with this then my menu planning module inside the ‘Fussy Eating Solutions’ video course will help.